UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 ----------------------------------

-Threads are lightweight processes_, run in the address space of an OS process, so a component of a a process.
+Threads are lightweight processes_, run in the address space of an OS process, true OS level threads.

+Therefor, a component of a a process.

 .. _processes: https://en.wikipedia.org/wiki/Light-weight_process

 This allows multiple threads access to data in the same scope.

-Python threads are true OS level threads

 Threads can not gain the performance advantage of multiple processors due to the Global Interpreter Lock (GIL)